OperatorJack/MWSE-mods/Chrysopoeia/Chrysopoeia - Readme.txt

 - Bloodmoon
 - MGE XE 0.10.1
 - MWSE 2.1+
+- Magicka Expanded

 This mod requires the most recently nightly build of MWSE.
 Please be sure to run the mwse-update.exe before playing this mod.

+This mod requires the Magicka Expanded base package.

 ====Description====
 This mod adds a miniquest to unlock a new spell, "Chrysopoeia".
 When you cast the spell, you will be able to select an item in your inventory to transmute into gold.